Dream-notes to bring the Real close

 The physicalism that is widely assumed to be an essential element of the scientific method and way of thinking, even by those who consider themselves post-positivist, is actually neither a necessary condition, nor a finding of science.
 It is no more than an assumption that simplified physics and chemistry to a level where they could flourish.
 And flourish they did, as is evident from the ever increasing speed with which our knowledge and practical know-how in these areas is expanding.
 But physicalism has been an unmitigated disaster for the humanities and for our understanding of ourselves, since in a purely physical universe there is no place for consciousness, nor for anything that is based on it.
 Our awareness of our own existence, of the world, of others, agency, meaning, purpose, love, joy, values, belonging, gratitude, awe – in fact everything that really matters to us as human beings simply evaporates when it turns out to be no more than an epiphenomenal side-effect of intrinsically meaningless brain-states.

-Religion can mitigate the devastating effects of a physicalist world-view to some extent for those who still have faith in it.
+Religion can mitigate the devastating effects of a physicalist world-view to some extent for those who have faith in it.
 But religions typically depend on belief and on ancient scriptures which need a socially privileged class of priests to explain them.
 As a result, their role in society is inevitably conservative.
 The world’s scriptures — at least in the superficial exoteric interpretation that priests most typically prefer — tend to contradict not only science but also each other (and quite often themselves).
 All this becomes problematic for those enamoured by the progressive, self-critical attitude of science, which is so obviously right, given the social justice it seems to engender and the technical marvels it produces.

 Interestingly, the Indian tradition has something that goes spiritually further than most, if not all religions, and that is at its best as open, self-critical and progressive in the domain of our inner life, as science is in the physical domain.
 It is there in the consciousness-based systems of yoga and meditation.